How-To

 Viewing Scores in a Scoring Catalog

 Once you have setup a scoring catalog and run a scoring job, you will be ready to output data and use your model scores.
-1. To view the scores in a scoring catalog, you can follow the instructions below. - Navigate to the Scoring Catalogs section of Predict. - Select the desired scoring catalog select Browse from the Selected Catalog dropdown (or right click and select Browse from that menu).
-The dataset browsing window (see https://support.lityxiq.com/352376-Browse-a-Data...
+1. To view the scores in a scoring catalog, you can follow the instructions below. - Navigate to the Scoring Catalogs section of Predict. - Select the desired scoring catalog and click Browse from the Selected Catalog dropdown (or right click and select Browse from that menu).
+The dataset browsing window (see https://support.lityxiq.com/352376-Browse-a-D...